user95401/curly-eureka/README.md

 libraries collected: cocos-headers, gd.h, minhook, imgui-hook, uibuilder, Simple Ini, DiscordRPCSDK<br>
 It contains functions related to hooks and interference with the memory of the game, creating an interface etc.<br>

-You can create a mod on minhook for Geode without a cunt on the layers.<br>
+You can create a mod on minhook for Geode without a mess on the layers.<br>
 Compatible with other mods? exist some a solution there.<br>

 ### gd.h